 2.2, 2.3 & 2.5 Slot Graphic Cards

 These are the cards that consume up to 2.5 slots on your motherboard.
 These cards are very common nowadays as most of the custom AIB graphics come with 2.2, 2.3 or 2.5 slot design.
 These cards have only dual slot brackets at the rear but their shroud hovers a bit over the third slot on the motherboard, which makes the third PCIe slot pretty much unusable, especially with 2.5 slot design.
-These cards may come with single fan, dual fan or with triple fan cooler depending on the manufacturer.
-However, most of these cards have got dual fan or triple fan cooler over them.
+These cards may come with a single fan, dual fan or with triple-fan cooler depending on the manufacturer.
+However, most of these cards have got dual fan or triple-fan cooler over them.
 In the past there were few reference cards that come with 2.5 slot design and one such example that comes to my mind is the Nvidia GeForce Titan Z. Generally, mid-range and high-end graphics cards from AIB partners come with 2.2, 2.3 and 2.5 slot design with custom coolers.
-2.2 slot graphics card is around 42mm wide, 2.3 slot graphics card is around 46mm wide and 2.5 slot graphics card has width of around 50mm to 53mm.
+2.2 slot graphics card is around 42mm wide, 2.3 slot graphics card is around 46mm wide and 2.5 slot graphics card has a width of around 50mm to 53mm.